Thunderous Clash of the Weather Radios

 iRonsnow IR-688

 I picked this one up on sale in hopes that it would become my actual weather alert radio, to sit on the window sill and warn me of emergencies.
 I introduced it in, Before the battle: iRonsnow IR-688.
 It’s your basic moderately high-capacity battery weather radio adding shortwave and stereo speakers (very small stereo speakers).
-It’s not a great performer the broadcast bands, but it picked up the local NOAA weather station with ease.
+It’s not a great performer on the broadcast bands, but it picked up the local NOAA weather station with ease.
 For shortwave, a clip-on antenna will be mandatory.
 Weather alerts work well.

 LiJiANi Rd239